department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/caia-general-collab-request.md

 ### Your timeline
 - [ ] Check yes, if this request is tied to a Congressional mandate or timeline?

-#### Description
+### Description
-Describe where you are in your project's timeline.
-For example, you may be drafting content, planning or synthesizing research, waiting on an SME review, or scheduling your MVP launch date.
-Add dates for any upcoming milestones.
+**Describe where you are in your project's timeline.**
+_For example, you may be drafting content, planning or synthesizing research, waiting on an SME review, or scheduling your MVP launch date.
+Add dates for any upcoming milestones._

 `Description goes here`

 ### Collaboration cycle
-- If you’re going through the collaboration cycle with the governance team, link to the ticket:
+If you’re going through the collaboration cycle with the governance team, link to the ticket:
 - **Ticket Number:** `xxxxxx`
 - **Ticket Opened:** `xx/xx/xxxx`
-- If you’re not going through the collaboration cycle, or you’re unsure, check here and we can follow up:
+- If you’re not going through the collaboration cycle, or you’re unsure, check here, and we can follow up:
     - [ ] Not going through collab cycle
     - [ ] Unsure

-**Note**: We ask that you partner with us before scheduling your midpoint review, to ensure we can agree on a deliverable and that there's time for your team to make changes.
+**Note**: We ask that you partner with us **before** scheduling your midpoint review, **to ensure** we can agree on a deliverable and that there's time for your team to make changes.

 #### Phases Completed
 **Check any phases you’ve already completed: **